The responsible administrator for this section is the Accessibility Services Office. The Office of Student Affairs has approval authority.

 8.8.
 Removal of Animal

 There are several reasons why it may be necessary to remove an animal from campus.
+It is the responsibility of the owner to remove the animal from campus.
+Failure to remove the animal promptly may result in other disciplinary action under Section 12.
 Examples include, but are not limited to:

 8.8.1.
 The animal is out of control, displays vicious behavior